Sholtee/sfc/README.md

 }
 ```

 Defines the file extension for the output files if `dst` is a directory.
-Note
+Notes:
 - The object you passed will be merged with the defaults.
 - Dot prefix can be omitted.